orpatashnik/StyleCLIP/README.md

 The global directions we find for editing are direction in the _S Space_, which was introduced and analyzed in [StyleSpace](https://arxiv.org/abs/2011.12799) (Wu et al).

 To edit real images, we inverted them to the StyleGAN's latent space using [e4e](https://arxiv.org/abs/2102.02766) (Tov et al.).

+The code strcuture of the mapper is heavily based on [pSp](https://github.com/eladrich/pixel2style2pixel).

 ## Citation